 The run-off business in its former branch operations in Ireland, Netherlands, France and Germany was transferred to TIDAC via a business transfer scheme under Part VII of the Financial Services and Markets Act 2000 as of 1 October 2019.
-80% has been reinsured back to the Company under a quota share reinsurance agreement, effective as of the same date.
+80% has been reinsured back to the Company under a quota share reinsurance agreement.